-- Reduce runtime and memory usage for each RM compilation (beyond the first) - Reduce the file size of the "static" design checkpoint for each RP - For designs with multiple RPs, implement all RMs in parallel

-- Generate partial bitstreams without the need to load the full static design - Hide proprietary information that exists within the static design - Avoid license checking for any IP in the static design
+- Reduce runtime and memory usage for each RM compilation (beyond the first) - Reduce the file size of the "static" design checkpoint for each RP - For designs with multiple RPs, implement all RMs in parallel - Generate partial bitstreams without the need to load the full static design - Hide proprietary information that exists within the static design - Avoid license checking for any IP in the static design

-As a point of comparison, here is the fully routed design checkpoint for UG947 Lab 9.
+As a point of comparison, here is the fully routed design checkpoint for the Lab 9 in Vivado Design Suite Tutorial: Dynamic Function eXchange (UG947).
 This tutorial design targets a Virtex UltraScale+ VU9P and has two RPs for shift and count functions. u_shift is the pblock in the lower left and u_count (selected) is above and to the right.
 This image is cropped to show only the top two SLRs in the device.